Stefan Jaracz Theatre: The post-war years (1945–1949)

-In January 1945 the company of the Polish Army Theatre under the command of Władysław Krasnowiecki came to Łódź.
+In January 1945 the company of the Polish People's Army Theatre under the command of Władysław Krasnowiecki arrived to Łódź.
 They chose the building at Cegielniana Street as their seat.
 The theatre opened on March 22 with a staging of Stanisław Wyspiański's The Wedding.
 It assembled acclaimed actors, directors and stage designers, to name Aleksander Zelwerowicz, Jan Kreczmar, Juliusz Osterwa, Henryk Szletyński, Edmund Wierciński, Józef Węgrzyn, Jacek Woszczerowicz, Jadwiga Chojnacka, Jan Świderski and Czesław Wołłejko.

 In the years 1946-1949 the stage was managed by Leon Schiller, whose output was of great significance.
 He personally prepared ten performances during three theatrical seasons.
 The most distinguished ones were Wojciech Bogusławski's Krakovians and Highlanders, Fernando de Rojas' La Celestina, William Shakespeare's The Tempest, Jan Drda's Playing with the Devil and the Song Stall.
 These works continued Schiller's line of political theatre while allowing the director to experiment with the form of folklore theatre at the same time.
 They merged local tradition with contemporary themes.

 In 1949 the company of the Polish Army Theatre together with Schiller moved to Warsaw and Iwo Gall became the stage's new leading director.
 The theatre took the name of Stefan Jaracz as its patron.